ntx007/ntx-linux-utility-menu/usage.md

 - WireGuard enable/disable assumes `/etc/wireguard/wg0.conf` exists; QR requires `qrencode`.
 - ClamAV `freshclam` can fail if the daemon holds the DB lock; stop/reload `clamav-freshclam` before updating if needed.
 - Display adapters view now auto-installs `lshw` if missing; monitoring functions (node exporter/top/iostat/SMART) are bundled in the current release.
+- SMART checks: virtio disks may need `-d scsi`; the menu tries this fallback but unusual storage can require a manual `smartctl -a -d <type> /dev/<disk>`.
+- Rootkit check installs `binutils` so `strings` is available; install binutils manually if it’s still missing.